 The simplest way to desolder is of course using a soldering iron only.

 Heat the solder connection again using a soldering iron.
+It seems counter intuitive but sometimes adding a little solder helps (by adding flux and for better heat transfer).
 Use the solder iron to remove solder as much as possible.
 Sometimes it helps to tap the side of the circuit board on a surface e.g. the table to help remove solder.
 After that mechanically remove the component, preferably by pulling on the leads using a set of pliers rather then pulling on the component, while continuing to apply heat through the soldering iron.

 - No special tools needed.